louisburton/winnow-palindromes/README.md

 This will download dependencies the first time and perhaps take longer.

+It will build the docker images in your local registry.

 ### Testing ###
 #### Spring Boot ####
 A normal build will run integration tests for each service against localstack, a local AWS infrastructure emulator